rspet123/CS-GO-Stats-Analysis/README.md

 # CSGO Stats Analysis
-This is a WIP Python project for analyzing individual CSGO players when provided a demo ( or list of demos), with 70+ statistics on each individual, such as:
+This is a WIP Python project for analyzing individual CSGO players when provided a demo ( or folder of demos), with 70+ statistics on each individual, such as:

 Angle From Killer: A measure of crosshair placement, roughly measures how far away from their killer a victim was looking.
 Shows if they're looking at the right place at the right time.